SidharthBidikar/SidharthBidikar/README.md

 - 👋 Hi, I’m @SidharthBidikar
 - 👀 I’m interested in finding solutions to burning problems
-- 🌱 I’m currently learning Prompt Engineering
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on building an AI Job Portal Application.
+- 💞️ I’m looking to collaborate on Data Analysis Projects !
 - 📫 How to reach me https://www.linkedin.com/in/sidharth-bidikar-868523190

 <!---